-Edith left her position with Husserl to become a teacher in a Dominican college, while continuing her philosophical writings.
-She also travelled widely, speaking at education conferences and gatherings of professional women.
+For the next 8 years, Edith taught at a Dominican college in Speyer.
+She also undertook translation work and travelled widely, speaking at education conferences and gatherings of professional women.
 She was sometimes criticised for making these lectures too spiritual but she made no apology.
 For Edith, there was no distinction between her spiritual life and intellectual or professional life; all was one and she presented this as a way for others to follow.

-For many years, Edith had felt called to religious life and the time was now ripe for her to enter Carmel, on 14 October 1933.
-She took the habit six months later along with the name Teresa Benedicta of the Cross.
+For many years, Edith had felt called to religious life and the time was now ripe for her to enter Carmel, on 14 October 1933 at Cologne.
+She took the habit six months later along with the name Teresa Benedicta of the Cross - which she said was in honour of St Benedict, whose monks had provided her 'spiritual home' at Beuron Abbey where she liked to make her annual retreat.
 She made her final profession of vows on 21 April 1938.
 Edith’s wise Prioress allowed her to use her intellectual gifts and continue with her philosophical writings.
 It was in Carmel that Edith wrote her masterpiece, Finite and Eternal Being.

 As the Nazi persecution of the Jews worsened, Edith suffered along with her people.
 She wrote to a friend, “I keep having to think of Queen Esther who was taken from among her people precisely that she might represent them before the king.”

-At the end of 1938, it was decided that it would be safer for Edith and the Cologne Carmel if she moved secretly to another Carmel outside Germany.
-Echt Carmel in Holland were happy to receive her and later they also took in Edith’s sister, Rosa, who was a Catholic and a lay Carmelite.
+At the end of 1938, following the destruction of Kristallnacht, it was decided that it would be safer for Edith and the Cologne Carmel if she moved secretly to another Carmel outside Germany.
+The sisters of Echt Carmel in Holland were happy to receive her and later they also took in Edith’s sister, Rosa, who was a Catholic and became a lay Carmelite at the monastery.
 Rosa lived and worked in the monastery extern.
 Their relative safety was not to last however; Holland was invaded in 1940 by the Nazis.

-In retaliation for a pastoral letter of the Dutch Bishops which had condemned the deportation of the Jews, the Nazis rounded up all Catholic Jews in Holland on 2 August 1942.
-Most of the women and children were sent on the same transport to Auschwitz-Birkenau where they died in the gas chamber soon after their arrival on 9 August 1942.
+In retaliation for a pastoral letter of the Dutch Bishops which had condemned the deportation of the Jews, the Nazis rounded up all Catholic Jews in Holland on 2 August 1942, including Edith and Rosa.
+They were sent first to Amersfoort transit camp and from there to Westerbork on 4 August.
+Three days later, most of the women and children were sent on the same transport to Auschwitz-Birkenau where they died in the gas chamber soon after their arrival on 9 August 1942.
 Eyewitness accounts of Edith in the transit camps describe her as calm and composed, practical, compassionate, a peaceful influence on all around her.